 Frequently, when discussing accessibility issues with business owners and others, the topic of 508 “automation” comes up.
 While some automation programs are very good and cover a lot of key points and information, keep in mind these types of programs cannot replicate end users experience precisely, and it is wise to have a 508-professional do “manual” testing; meaning the last test prior to distribution or publication should be done by a human and not an automated program.

-There are numerous variable factors when creating 508 compliant material that utilize several presentation methods including videos, audio (podcasts), websites, and downloadable PDF’s, which makes it even more important to do end-user testing.
+There are many variable factors when creating 508 compliant material that use several presentation methods including videos, audio (podcasts), websites, and downloadable PDF’s, which makes it even more important to do end-user testing.

 Below is a list of top ten errors that can occur even with the most advanced high-end 508 automation programs.